-Investigation into possible misuse
+Investigation into Possible Misuse

-Once it has been confirmed that there are reasonable grounds for suspecting that a pupil may have been misusing drugs, the Sub-Warden will be responsible for any further investigations which will normally be conducted with the help of the pupil's HM, the Deputy Head Pastoral and Senior Nurse Manager.
+Once it has been confirmed that there are reasonable grounds for suspecting that a pupil may have been misusing drugs, the Sub-Warden will be responsible for any further investigations which will normally be conducted with the help of the pupil's HM, the Deputy Head Pastoral, the School Doctor and Senior Nurse Manager.
 They will make every effort to ensure that they are conducted fairly and with as much openness towards the affected pupil as circumstances may reasonably allow.